scala/scala3/docs/docs/usage/scaladoc/staticSite.md

 depth limit is 2 however it accepts both files and directories and latter can be used to provide deeper structures.

 The items must provide either `subsection` or `url` but not both at once!
-The only excepiton is `Blog` which is only a `title` and behaves differently.
+The only exception is `Blog` which is only a `title` and behaves differently.
 You can read more about blog [here](blog.md).

 ```